mark-huynh/kigaruwebmanager/README.md

 **See kigaru-web-manager-prod for production app with .exe**

 This manager will allow authenticated users to be able to update the Kigaru Website (kigaru-sushi.com).
-This manager utilizes python scripts that will update menu items using git scripts, allowing the entire website to run without a backend.
+This manager utilizes python scripts that will update menu items using text-parsers and git commands, allowing the entire website to run without a backend.

 Upon clone ensure you have installed: